smalleydev/inventorToJobBoss/ARCHITECTURE.md

 ### 4. The watcher (`bompush_service`)

+**Hosting:** packaged via PyInstaller (`--onefile --console`) into `bompush_watcher.exe`, run as a real Windows Service (`BomPushWatcher`, via NSSM) under a dedicated account, `SMALLEY\svc_BOMWatchdog` — not a personal login, and not a raw `python watcher_service.py` process left running in a terminal.
+This supersedes an earlier deployment model (raw Python from local disk, `C:\BomPushService`) that assumed running a live interpreter off a network share was too fragile; that concern doesn't apply once it's a single compiled binary with no per-file module imports happening at runtime.
+See `FEATURE_WORKFLOW.md` Step 6a for the actual build/deploy steps, and its *Known pitfalls* section for the real, hard-won lessons from getting the Windows Service piece working (service-account permissions, NSSM's own install location, password-setting quirks).

 Runs as a `watchdog`-based filesystem observer against `\\SYS\sys\BOMIntegration\Incoming`, with a startup sweep for files already sitting there when the service starts (watchdog only reports